abhinavg916/chronicles/README.md

 ![cover](https://github.com/abhinavg916/chronicles/blob/main/Chronicles%20Cover.png)

+NOTE: The deployed live production build link couldn't be possible.
+Hence, would recommend to follow the Steps to Run section.

-**Developed** using TypeScript, Reactjs, Axios, React Query, React Router, Tailwind CSS
+**Developed** using TypeScript, Reactjs, Axios, React Query, React Router, Tailwind CSS and Appwrite

 Developed social media app using Reactjs, featuring an explore page with like, save and search functionality, detailed post views, and follow user profiles with editable posts and user authentication.
 Integrated React Query for auto-caching and parallel queries.